suncoast-devs/handbook/lessons/cs-api-clients/lecture.md

 Notice that we define the _properties_ of our class to have **the same names as the keys of our JSON object**.

-This is a **CRITICAL** point because it is this pattern the _deserializer_ will use to know where to put the data.
+This is a **CRITICAL** point because the _deserializer_ will use this pattern to know where to put the data.

-Very similar to the ORM mapping we do with Entity Framework.
+This process is very similar to the ORM mapping we use with Entity Framework.

 ---